-Microsoft is planning to overhaul File Explorer in its Redstone 2 OS, but the current version of this file manager app is still plagued by many issues.
+Microsoft is planning to overhaul File Explorer in the future, but the current version of this file manager app is still plagued by many issues.
 One of the most common and annoying problems are the frequent crashes users have been complaining about for a long time.

-Users are complaining File Explorer crashes in Windows 10
+Users are complaining about File Explorer crashes in Windows 10

 Today I was checking one of my music hard-drives for folders with ‘WCBS’ in the title.
 It found 19 sub-folders.
 If I click any one of the found 19, file explorer will close, the task bar on the bottom of screen goes black (with only the Start button and Task view icon showing).
 After about 20 seconds the screen refreshes (for lack of a better description) and the rest of the 12 displayed icons will shown up.